UnderDev/TheoryOfAlgorithms-Countdown/README.md

 The project will be written in Racket and will hopefully demonstrate the uses of functional programming.

+## Things to Keep in Mind
+* **13,243** Possible combinations that can be selected and can be combined to make **10,871,986** distinct solutions of numbers and target numbers.

+* All target numbers achievable given the correct starting numbers.

+* Set **{1,1,2,2,3,3}** is the only set that cant produce a 3 digit number, Total **81**.

 ## Possible Solution Ideas
 * Brute Force

+## Optimisations - Things to keep in mind for later

+* No benefit in Multiply/Dividing by 1 at any stage.

+* Posible Solution cannot becomes negative at any stage.

+* Similarly if the solution becomes non-integer.

+* If x÷y=y or x-y=y , than this step is redundant.

+* Check for Operators used on a Zero value.

 ## Installation